rabea14180-max/Portfolio-Project/Stage 5/final-deliverables.md

 FlexSight was completed, tested, and deployed successfully.
 All 16 planned tasks were completed across three sprints, and 38 automated checks passed.

-The final MVP includes temperature monitoring, configurable thresholds, dashboard alerts, email notifications, and role-based access control.
+The final MVP includes temperature monitoring, configurable thresholds, dashboard alerts, and role-based access control.